 The return to a pre-COVID-19 situation was not expected to happen before 2022, assuming that rabies would receive at least the same amount of political and financial commitment as prior to the pandemic.
-The recovery will also depend on other co-occurring disease outbreaks (e.g., African swine fever in the Philippines, screw-worm fly disease in Yemen, etc.) and food security issues, the production and distribution of COVID-19 vaccines, and the strategic planning of all the human and animal vaccination campaigns interrupted by the pandemic.
+The recovery will also depend on other co-occurring disease outbreaks (e.g., African swine fever in the Philippines, screw-worm fly disease in Yemen, etc.) and food security issues, the production and distribution of COVID-19 vaccines, and the strategic planning of all human and animal vaccination campaigns interrupted by the pandemic.
 The effectiveness of post-COVID-19 rabies control efforts will also depend on how much countries truly adopt a One Health approach.
 One respondent observed that the pandemic had neither a positive nor a negative impact on the discussion about One Health at the policy-making level, because “it’s just COVID era.”

 Disruption to Rabies Activities